2023–2025 Sundhnúkur eruptions: Barriers and roads

 A strategic plan for the construction of protective barriers had been established well in advance of the recent seismic disturbances in the area.
 The initiation of this plan was placed on hold, as there was no pressing threat of a volcanic eruption, coupled with the significant environmental repercussions involved.
 However, on 10 November 2023, with earthquake activity intensifying, a fleet of lorries began transporting materials to the designated site near the Blue Lagoon and the Svartsengi power station.
 This operation was promptly suspended due to concerns that a potential eruption later that day could put workers in danger.
 The construction work was officially resumed on 13 November, following the Althing's approval of a bill proposed by then-Prime Minister Katrín Jakobsdóttir.
 Following this, workers began assembling filler materials into barriers at the planned sites.
 The construction of the barriers was almost complete when the 18 December 2023 eruption occurred.
 Once it was safe for workers to resume, they were quickly sent back to the site to finish the remaining filling work on the barriers.

 Construction of protective barriers around Grindavík, for which plans were already in place prior to the eruptions, officially began on 2 January 2024.
 The project, initiated from the eastern end, involved erecting a barrier extending over 2 km.
 The first phase of construction aimed to reach an average height of around 4 m, although this may vary in different locations.
 The design of the barrier, guided by lava flow simulations, specifically targeted the areas at highest risk.
 On 21 March 2024, the advancing lava began to fill a stone quarry previously utilised for sourcing materials for the barriers.
 However, workers are still able to obtain materials from alternative locations.
 Additionally, recently solidified lava from the eruption was used as a resource for assembling the protective structures.
-In late March, authorities decided to raise the height of the barriers north-east of Grindavík in response to the thickening lava field from the March–May eruption in 2024, which posed a risk of overspill.
+In late March, authorities decided to raise the height of the barriers north-east of Grindavík in response to the thickening lava field from the March–May 2024 eruption, which posed a risk of overspill.
 Construction crews worked around the clock on the project.
 By the end of April 2024, lava began to creep over the same section of the barriers, though it posed no immediate threat.
 At the beginning of October 2025, authorities announced another increase in the height of the barriers north of Grindavík, raising them by 2–3 m along a 450 m section.